 The Chinese government has taken decisive steps to prop up the property sector, which is considered a pillar of the economy.
 In mid-May, China announced “historic” measures aimed at stabilizing the sector, including easing mortgage rules, providing an extra 1 trillion yuan ($140 billion) in funding, and encouraging local governments to purchase unsold apartments.
 These actions were in response to a regulatory crackdown on high leverage among developers, which had triggered a liquidity crisis in the industry.

-Investors are hopeful that these measures will have a positive impact on the property market, boosting home and slowing the decline in prices.
+Investors are hopeful that these measures will have a positive impact on the property market, boosting home sales and slowing the decline in prices.
 The central bank’s efforts to ease mortgage rules and inject additional liquidity into the sector are expected to increase demand from buyers and provide much-needed relief to developers facing financial strain.

 While the recent uptick in new home prices is a positive sign for the Chinese property market, it remains to be seen whether this trend will continue in the long term.
 The government’s intervention has provided a temporary reprieve for the sector, but sustained growth will depend on a variety of factors, including economic stability, consumer confidence, and the effectiveness of regulatory measures.